Upgrade the cluster

 You will get a list that shows the available version and the current version of your cluster.
 For example:

 $ rosa list upgrade -c <cluster-name> VERSION NOTES 4.8.5 recommended 4.8.4 ...

 In our example we see that version 4.8.4 is available and so is 4.8.5.

 Upgrade the cluster to the latest version by running

-This will schedule the cluster for immediate upgrade.
+This will schedule the cluster for upgrade within the hour.
 It will take some time to complete.

 Manually via OCM UI#

-- To perform or upgrade via the UI log into OCM (https://cloud.redhat.com/openshift) and select the cluster you want to upgrade.
+- To perform an upgrade via the UI, log into OCM and select the cluster you want to upgrade.